FoxelSA/libfastcal/README.md

 ### Documentation

 <p align="justify">
 A detailed documentation can be generated through doxygen.
-A more general documentation can be consulted on the [wiki](https://github.com/FoxelSA/libfastcal/wiki).
+A more general documentation can be consulted on the <a href="https://github.com/FoxelSA/libfastcal/wiki">wiki</a>.
 </p>

 ### Copyright